Can you sue the MTA after a Brooklyn subway injury?

 - Outdated Fleets: Replace aging subway cars to reduce mechanical failures.

-Brooklyn Neighborhoods & Subway Lines We Serve
+Brooklyn Neighborhoods & Subway Lines Served

-We represent injured riders throughout Black and Caribbean Brooklyn, including:
+As an MTA Subway accident lawyer, I represent injured riders throughout Black and Caribbean Brooklyn, including:

 Flatbush & Flatbush Avenue